composer/composer/doc/articles/resolving-merge-conflicts.md

 An example of this can be found at [balbuf's composer git merge driver](https://github.com/balbuf/composer-git-merge-driver).

+### Handling the trivial case

+In a small number of cases, only the `content-hash` will show as being conflicted as the version control system may be able to cleanly merge the remaining text in the file.
+This typically happens when two different packages have been added or updated in each side of the merge, with no overlapping nor conflicting dependencies.
+When this occurs, running `composer update --lock` may be enough to update the lock file.

 ## Important considerations

 Keep in mind that whenever merge conflicts occur on the lock file, the information, about the exact version